erenatas/grafana-slo-exploration/README.md

 Main goal of this repo is to explore how Grafana SLO works

 ## Components
-This consists of 5 parts
+This consists of 5 parts:

 - test-server
 - test-client